 Fringe benefits are a normal part of payroll for most employees.
 Deducting for voluntary fringe benefits such as health insurance or group term life can usually be an easy task.
 But what about health insurance under a medical support order?
 Does that change how it is processed by payroll?
 We will discuss processing voluntary and involuntary health insurance deductions.

 Many employers require their employees to wear uniforms for work.
 Can the cost of the uniforms and their upkeep be deducted from an employee’s wages?
 What about cash shortages or breakage?
 Can I deduct the cost of shortage or breakage from the employee’s paycheck under the state or federal laws?

-Some employers offer lodging as part of the employee’s work contract.
-What can be deducted from the employee’s paycheck for employer provided lodging and can this be used as credit against the minimum wage paid?
+Some employers offer meals and lodging as part of the employee’s work contract.
+What can be deducted from the employee’s paycheck for employer provided meals and lodging and can this be used as credit against the minimum wage paid?